grafana/k6/README.md

 - **A full-featured API.** The scripting API is packed with features that help you simulate real application traffic.
 - **An embedded JavaScript engine.** The performance of Go, the scripting simplicity of vanilla ECMAscript (without baggage from the wider JS ecosystem).
 - **Multiple Protocol support**.
 HTTP, WebSockets, gRPC, and more.
-- **Large extension ecosystem**.
-You can extend k6 to support your needs.
-Many already have done so and shared their extensions with the community!
+- **Large extension ecosystem.** You can extend k6 to support your needs.
+And many people have already shared their extensions with the community!
 - **Flexible metrics storage and visualization**.
 Summary statistics or granular metrics, exported to the service of your choice.

 This is what load testing looks like in the 21st century.